NinaLAnderson3/Project3/README.md

      2. The top border of the county line will show the tax rate.
 The lighter shade of blue will indicate a lower Tax Rate.
      3. When someone hovers on a county a summary of the general info will pop up.
   3. This page is to help a person make a decision based on the the geography and location.
+  4. Update the leaflet api key in cofig.js

   ## Source Data Set